The International Programs Office (IPO) coordinates all international activities at LCSC, including:

 Applicants who do not meet the 2.0 GPA requirement for full admission but have at least a 1.8 GPA, will be granted conditional admission and must complete the conditions below or IIE’s Bridge program in its entirety.

-If admitted in conditional status, the student is subject to the institutional academic standing policies; excepting that the student with conditional standing may change to regular admission status upon satisfactory completion of 14 baccalaureate-level credits, 12 of which must be in four different areas of the general education requirements of LCSC, while maintaining a 2.0 GPA.
+If admitted in conditional status, the student is subject to the institutional academic standing policies; excepting that the student with conditional standing may change to regular admission status upon satisfactory completion of 14 baccalaureate-level credits, 12 of which must be in four different areas of the general education requirements of LCSC, while maintaining at least a 2.0 GPA.
 Regular admission status must be attained within three registration periods or the student will be moved to non-degree seeking status which will negatively impact immigration status.

 Conditional students and their academic adviser will plan a prescriptive curriculum to ensure academic success during their first year.
 Frequent advising visits and reduced credit loads (12-15 per semester) are suggested for conditional students.
 Conditional students may be required to complete specific placement or assessment examinations prior to entry.
 Conditionally admitted students must enroll in, and successfully complete, a Student Success Seminar or an equivalent course approved by the Dean of Academic Programs.
 Students who place into developmental coursework may also be required to enroll in a Student Success Seminar.

 Successful completion of Bridge requires: